 o Assessment – how instructor measures students’ skills, understanding, and gauge students’ level of engagement.

-- Provide detailed information on three exemplary units or modules in the course that showcase your creative and effective use of instructional methods, materials and assessments to address barriers to learning and achieve learning objectives (e.g. power point presentations, lecture notes, discussion guides, interactive activities).
+- Provide detailed information on one exemplary unit or module in the course that showcases your creative and effective use of instructional methods, materials and assessments to address barriers to learning and achieve learning objectives (e.g. power point presentations, lecture notes, discussion guides, interactive activities).